A Lexapro® Lawsuit Attorney Can Help you Recover the Compensation You Deserve

 Lexapro® is most often used to treat depression and generalized anxiety disorder (GAD), and was marketed as being safe for pregnant women.
 Studies later found that taking the drug while pregnant could result in birth defects.
 Parents of children born with birth defects resulting from Lexapro® use during pregnancy are entitled to compensation by the drug manufacturer, Forest Laboratories.
 Roger “Rocky” Walton is a Lexapro® lawsuit attorney who can assist clients in the Arlington, TX, area with the filing of their claims against the manufacturer.
 To review your case and learn more about taking legal action, contact our law offices today.

 Lexapro® is a member of the popular class of antidepressants called selective serotonin reuptake inhibitors (SSRIs).
 These drugs work by controlling levels of serotonin to treat major depressive disorder (MDD), generalized anxiety disorder (GAD), and more.
 Approved by the FDA in 2002, the drug was originally indicated for use in both adults and children over the age of 12.
-By 2004, the FDA mandated the addition of a black box warning informing physicians and patients of the serious risk of suicidal thoughts and tendencies in patients under the age of 25.
+By 2004, the FDA mandated the addition of a black box warning informing physicians and patients of the catastrophic risk of suicidal thoughts and tendencies in patients under the age of 25.
 Just two years later, the FDA issued an advisory informing consumers of the risks of birth defects when SSRIs are taken during pregnancy.

 Serious Risks of Lexapro®

 Lexapro® has a long list of side effects, such as headaches, weight gain, insomnia, nausea and vomiting.
 These side effects typically subside after a few weeks of taking the drug.
-Lexapro® can pose more serious risks, however, especially for patients who take the drug while pregnant.
+Lexapro® can pose more catastrophic risks, however, especially for patients who take the drug while pregnant.